mcbaddoo/gamblingbehavior/README.md

 # bondyieldvolatility
-Using statistics and advanced modeling to determine the behavior of US bond yields.
+Using statistics and advanced modeling to study the volatile behavior of US government bond yields.